pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

     ...
 ```

-The {func}`@pytask.mark.produces <pytask.mark.produces>` marker attaches a
+The {func}`@pytask.mark.produces <pytask.mark.produces>` marker attaches a product to a
-product to a task which is a {class}`pathlib.Path` to file.
-After the task has finished,
+task which is a {class}`pathlib.Path` to file.
+After the task has finished, pytask will
-pytask will check whether the file exists.
+check whether the file exists.

-Optionally, you can use `produces` as an argument of the task function and get access to
+Add `produces` as an argument of the task function to get access to the same path inside
-the same path inside the task function.
+the task function.

 :::{tip}
 If you do not know about {mod}`pathlib` check out [^id3] and [^id4].
-The module is beneficial for handling paths conveniently and across platforms.
+The module is
+beneficial for handling paths conveniently and across platforms.
 :::

 ## Dependencies